 This pesto is made with equal parts basil and cheese, garlic and olive oil.
 The addition of cherry tomatoes lends some sweet acidity, with brings out the flavor of the basil and garlic even more.
 I, for reasons I can't entirely explain, find making this in a mortar and pestle to be superior.
 But if you don't own one a food processor or blender will work as well.

-1. Pulse the garlic and a pinch of salt a few times, scraping down the sides if necessary until you have a fine mince.
+1) Pulse the garlic and a pinch of salt in a food processor a few times, scraping down the sides if necessary until you have a fine mince.
 Add the basil and pulse until you have a thick, rough paste.

 Toss with orzo or small, ridgy pastas, like strozzapreti or trofie, with plenty of parmesan and pepper.
 Spread onto crusty, toasted bread as a snack.
 Glob onto a fried egg for breakfast or top onto a bowl of chicken soup or minestrone.

 Store in a jar in the fridge for up to 4 days, or freeze in an airtight container for up to 9 months.
 Thaw in the fridge overnight, or in the microwave in a pinch.